tammalee/revews/content/post/evil-dead-remake.md

 * I hate the girl going through withdrawal so much.
 * __sighs__ Honestly, this is holding no surprises for me.
 Stopped watching about forty minutes in.
 * WHY remake this movie?
 WHYYYYYY?
+* I would watch this movie if I wanted proof that creativity is dead.